 Orange Mali and Malitel offer readily available local SIM cards at the airport or telecom stores.
 Passports are required for registration.

 Most mid-range and luxury hotels, along with certain cafes, provide Wi-Fi.
 Speed and reliability vary.
-Mobile data from a local SIM is often more consistent.
+Mobile data from an area SIM is usually more consistent.

-La Poste du Mali handles postal services, but international mail can be slow.
+La Poste du Mali handles postal services, but overseas mail can be slow.
 For documents, international couriers like DHL and FedEx operate in Bamako.

 French is the official language.
 Bambara is widely spoken, especially in Bamako.
 English is not widely understood outside tourist areas.